redstone-finance/redstone-oracles-monorepo/packages/fuel-connector/README.md

 const {ContractParamsProvider} = require("redstone-sdk");
 ```

-Then you can the contract methods described above pointing to the
+Then you can invoke the contract methods described above pointing to the
 selected [RedStone data service](https://app.redstone.finance) and requested data feeds.

 ```ts